The stock market has been super volatile – How can I make sense of it?

 But while some stock analysts have been pessimistic, there are others who remain upbeat.
 As companies research and develop coronavirus vaccines, some stocks in the pharmaceutical industry have rallied.
 At times, this has been short-lived, with clinical studies under dispute.

 What factors might affect stock volatility going forward?

-Virtually anything could affect the stock market, from rising levels of unemployment to additional relief packages passed by Congress.
+Virtually anything can affect the stock market, from rising levels of unemployment to additional relief packages passed by Congress.
 A potentially rough earnings season could also throw a wrench into stock prices – Or perhaps a vaccine becomes available and none of that happens.
 How you approach volatility depends on your financial portfolio, what information you trust, and how you interpret your findings.